tgrk/website/content/post/apidiff-cli-tool.md

 # Installation

-As of now there is no OS package available and you have to have [golang](https://golang.org/doc/install) installed.
-After that you can use following command:
+As of now, there is no OS package available and you have to have [golang](https://golang.org/doc/install) installed.
+After that you can use the following command:
 ```bash
 $ go get gopkg.in/tgrk/apidiff.v1
 ```

 # Credits

-This whole project is build arounc concept of VCR/Cassette recording that is a great helper when your application integrates 3rd party services and IMO better way than using mocks written in your favorite programming language.
+This whole project is built around the concept of VCR/Cassette recording that is a great helper when your application integrates 3rd party services and IMO better way than using mocks written in your favourite programming language.